Amateur Astronomers Association of Pittsburgh: Nicholas E. Wagman Observatory

-The Nicholas E. Wagman Observatory houses two permanent telescopes including the Brashear 11-inch refractor.
+The Nicholas E. Wagman Observatory is home to two permanent telescopes, including the Brashear 11-inch refractor.

-The Wagman Observatory hill, located in the northeast corner of Deer Lakes Park at 40°37′34″N 79°48′44″W, is ideally suited for an astronomical facility.
-At 1340 feet elevation, it is one of the highest points in Allegheny County, and one of the few such sites not already occupied by a radio mast, microwave relay tower, or water tank.
-It is believed that local Indian tribes in the area, such as the Seneca, once used the hill as a lookout for watching game and the activities of neighboring tribes.
-The hill affords an almost 100% view of the sky.
-Because of its location in a relatively rural country park, the observatory is protected from the majority of commercial or residential development that could cause excessive light pollution.
-The site can be reached from downtown Pittsburgh in 45 minutes, and even from the southern reaches of the county in less than an hour, thanks to the proximity of the Route 28 expressway, and the Pennsylvania Turnpike.
+The Wagman Observatory hill, located in the northeast corner of Deer Lakes Park at 40°37′34″N 79°48′44″W, is an ideal location for an astronomical facility.
+At 1340 feet elevation, it is one of the highest points in Allegheny County, and one of the few such sites not already occupied by a radio mast, microwave relay tower, or water tank. he hill is believed to have been used as a lookout by local Indian tribes such as the Seneca, who used it to watch game and the activities of neighboring tribes.
+The observatory provides an almost 100% view of the sky.
+Additionally, its location in a relatively rural country park protects it from most commercial or residential development, which could cause excessive light pollution.

-The Observatory is owned and operated by the AAAP.
-Originally built in 1987 and expanded in 1995, it is the first and only amateur astronomical observatory in western Pennsylvania dedicated to public education and enjoyment of the science of astronomy.
-The facility is used for scheduled public viewing evenings (Star Parties), as well as the recreational and scientific observations of the membership.
-During Star Parties visitors may view celestial objects through the observatory's two large permanent telescopes: the Brashear 11-inch Refractor and the Manka Memorial Telescope, a 21-inch Newtonian Reflector, or any of a wide variety of portable telescopes set up on the spacious grounds by members.
-The observatory has been used by scout groups, science classes from local schools, and civic groups.
+The AAAP owns and operates the Observatory, which was originally built in 1987 and expanded in 1995.
+It is the first and only amateur astronomical observatory in Western Pennsylvania dedicated to public education and enjoyment of the science of astronomy.
+Members use the facility for recreational and scientific observations, as well as scheduled public viewing evenings known as Star Parties, as well as recreational and scientific observations by members.
+During these events, visitors can view celestial objects through the observatory's two large permanent telescopes: the Brashear 11-inch Refractor and the Manka Memorial Telescope, a 21-inch Newtonian Reflector, or any of the portable telescopes set up on the grounds by members.
+Additionally, the observatory is available for use by scout groups, science classes from local schools, and civic groups.